 The Use2Use thinking has emerged as the result of an explorative process encompassing several research projects and studies conducted over the course of many years:

-Design for Circular Consumption (2020-ongoing): this research project explores the usefulness and value of the Use2Use Design Toolkit.
+Design for Circular Consumption (2020-2023): this research project explores the usefulness and value of the Use2Use Design Toolkit.
 The project is funded by Familjen Kamprads stiftelse and five partner companies will be engaged in the project: CEVT, Nilson Group, Valtech, Yovinn and EmmaMalena.